Shruti1suman/Marketing-Intelligence/README.md

-# 📊 Business & Marketing Analytics Dashboard
+# 📊 Marketing Intelligence Dashboard

 An interactive **Streamlit dashboard** for analyzing **Business KPIs** and **Marketing Performance** with real-time date filtering and visualizations.